 Disclosure of your information

 From time to time we may use or disclose aspects of your personal information for administrative processes such as risk management, education and training of staff, quality assurance activities and to monitor donor satisfaction.
-As a result, we, or someone we authorise, may contact you in the future to request your feedback about the Milk Bank.
+As a result, we, or someone we authorise, may contact you in the future to request your feedback about Lifeblood Milk.

-If we provide your details to a third party acting on behalf of the Blood Service for these purposes, the third party will be subject to a confidentiality agreement and must only use your personal information for the purposes for which it was provided.
+If we provide your details to a third party acting on behalf of Lifeblood for these purposes, the third party will be subject to a confidentiality agreement and must only use your personal information for the purposes for which it was provided.

-In some instances it may be necessary for the Blood Service to release personal information relating to your donation to our hospital customers, insurers and/or regulatory auditors.
+In some instances it may be necessary for Lifeblood to release personal information relating to your donation to our hospital customers, insurers and/or regulatory auditors.
 The hospitals, insurers and auditors will be required to hold this information in confidence.

 Access to information